 - An undergraduate degree or higher in business administration, human resources management, public administration or closely related field;

-- Experience providing expert and objective advice, mentoring, and counsel to agency leaders and employees on HR programs, policy and procedures, employment/labor laws, union contracts, conflict resolution, change management, diversity, and organizational development to effectively resolve problems to promote a fair and equitable work environment;
+- Experience providing expert and objective advice, mentoring, and counsel to agency leaders and employees on HR programs, policy and procedures, employment laws, union contracts, conflict resolution, change management, diversity, and organizational development to effectively resolve problems to promote a fair and equitable work environment;

 - Experience in partnering with manager and leaders in providing leadership with strategic direction and collaborative input that supports defined goals and objectives through relationships, expertise, and data;

 - Experience adapting behavior and work methods in response to new information, changing conditions or unexpected obstacles;

 - Experience connecting and maintaining rapport with people of diverse backgrounds and professional levels;

 - Experience in communicating both verbally and written on complex issues in a simple way and to orchestrate plans to resolve issues and mitigate risks;